-My family, I have a wife.
-I have two children, one with special needs and the idea that I get up in the morning, and I’m doing what I want to do, then I’m helping people.
+My family, I have a wife, I have two children, one with special needs.
+And the idea that I get up in the morning, and I'm doing what I want to do, then I'm helping people.
 And because of that I make a living and can take care of my family.
-It’s fantastic.
+That's fantastic.

 Umar Hameed 2:51

 I have several of them.
 You actually got to meet one of them last week, Pete Coal Ash.
 And I talked about during a presentation that I did with him that Pete saved my life.
 He has given me more wisdom and more insight in the last three years and anybody else before that.